datacraft-dsc/datacraft-chain/README.md

 The template files will be writtern to the `build/src/` folder.

 ## Run the local private network for testing
-If you have `geth` and `node` already installed, then you can run and install the contracts for testing as follows:
+If you have `geth` and `node` already installed, then you can run and deploy the contracts for testing as follows:
 ```
-./scripts/run_local_network.sh install
+./scripts/run_local_network.sh deploy
 ```

 Or you can run the docker file, which will do the same but you do not need to install any of the packages/software to run the private network.
 ```
-docker run -t dex-chain -p 8545:9545 -p 8550:8550 './scripts/run_local_network.sh' install
+docker run -t dex-chain -p 8545:9545 -p 8550:8550 './scripts/run_local_network.sh' deploy
 ```

 ## Contract Artifact Packages